St. Louis Cardinals: Who Wins The Fourth Outfield Spot? [Opinion]

 However, the Cardinals have a few others who are making a case for the fourth outfield spot with dominant performances in spring training.
 Jose Martinez and Harrison Bader each have had strong springs thus far and will try and make a push to claim the back-up role.

 Bader, a third-round pick out of Florida in 2015, is a classic example of high power and high strike outs.
-So far this spring, Bader is hitting.353 and has 5 RBI according to MLB.com.
+So far this spring, Bader is hitting 0.353 and has 5 RBI, according to MLB.com.
 After dominating AA pitching, Bader made his way to AAA Memphis at the end of last season, where his numbers dipped off.
 He’s been hitting well this spring, but the only way he makes it onto the Cardinal 2017 roster would be as a September call-up.

-Martinez on the other hand has a real shot to take that fourth outfield spot.
+Martinez, on the other hand, has a real shot to take that fourth outfield spot.
 Greg Garcia, Jedd Gyorko, Matt Adams, Eric Fryer, and as of now Pham are the respective bench players.
 The good thing about Martinez is he can play both first base as well as the outfield.
-Adams will start the season as Matt Carpenter’s primary back-up at first base assuming Carpenter is healthy, but having the versatile Martinez could play well for Matheny.
+Adams will start the season as Matt Carpenter’s primary back-up at first base, assuming Carpenter is healthy, but having the versatile Martinez could play well for Matheny.

-In spring training Martinez already has seven hits, three of those homeruns, while batting.350.
+In spring training, Martinez already has seven hits, three of those home runs, while batting 0.350.
 As Benjamin Hochman of the St. Louis Post-Dispatch points out, Martinez rarely strikes out.

-Now while we have to take these numbers with a grain of salt, many of the pitchers faced won’t be starting the year in the majors, the addition of power on offense and versatility on defense could pay dividends down the road.
+While we have to take these numbers with a grain of salt, many of the pitchers faced won’t be starting the year in the majors, the addition of power on offense and versatility on defense could pay dividends down the road.

 [Featured Image by Bob Levey/Getty Images]